piotrsrodka/RGFinance/README.md

 Angular run `ng serve` for a dev server.
 Navigate to `http://localhost:4300/`.
 For backend `dotnet run` in Api Project directory Remember to update-database via dotnet-ef tools

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.